February 8, 2021

 WORLD FOR RANSOM (1954)

 Gene Lockhart playing an unbalanced, criminal mastermind is a bit of a stretch.
 Though accustomed to playing unethical businessmen, his biggest character flaw here is his arrogant, condescending attitude.
-He wants the secrets to the hydrogen bomb and enlists two thugs to shanghai Arthur Shields, a nuclear scientist.
+He wants the secrets to the hydrogen bomb and enlists two thugs to "Shanghai" Arthur Shields, a nuclear scientist.
 Knowles is in this plot up to his mustache assisting the kidnapping by impersonating a military colonel.
-Lockhart meets with the ever so British Nigel Bruce
+Lockhart meets with the ever-so-British Nigel Bruce

 the Colonial Governorand demands five million dollars, a sum Knowles sells his soul to get his hands on.
-It is Lockhart’s ransom of the century to prevent the nuclear destruction of Singapore and then some—but not the world.
+It is Lockhart’s ransom of the century to prevent the nuclear destruction of Singapore and then some, but not the world.
 As a bonus, he “promises” to release Shields unharmed.

 The climax is a fairly exciting standoff with a lot of gunplay at the kidnapper’s hideout.
 Duryea’s desire is to bring the errant Knowles safely back to his wife and with the help of the Major, Reginald Denny, also rescue the scientist.
-Knowles is not handling the stress well with multiple lies in an effort to save his hide.
+Knowles is not handling the stress well with multiple lies to save his hide.
 He shoots all his criminal associates, including Lockhart, then turns his attention to Duryea.
 Self-defense is called for.

 The ending between Duryea and Carr is not uplifting, though he gets his face lifted from being slapped a few times.
 It is the demise of their friendship.
 She actually had a thing for the scoundrel because he never questioned her shady past.
 The closing scene, like the opener, has Duryea receiving wisdom from a female fortune-teller, an actress not even credited for an uncredited role.

 Note: This film is the assumed continuation of the popular 1950s television series, "China Smith," starring Duryea as a mercenary adventurer.
 Its main notoriety is its director, Robert Aldrich, who would soon make his mark with an infamous Mike Hammer film the following year.
-Also, a carry over from television land is the competentyet forgettablescore by Frank De Vol. The filming was finished well under two weeks and makes the most out of a television-restrained budget.
+Also, a carryover from television land is the competentyet forgettablescore by Frank De Vol. The filming was finished well under two weeks and made the most out of a television-restrained budget.
 Distributed by Allied Artists Productions, it takes a while to get the blood flowing perhaps due to extending a thirty-minute series into an eighty-two-minute movie.
 Add to this a slightly confusing screenplay by Hugo Butler during the opening scenes.
 Worth it all is some excellent cinematography work by Joseph Biroc and his use of intriguing points of view and lighting contrast in sweaty Singapore.
-Not much that stands out beyond this, so it becomes an “also-ran” within the film noir archives.
+Not much stands out beyond this, so it becomes an “also-ran” within the film noir archives.

 No comments: